‘We’re fully behind you’ – Chelsea fans react to Tuchel’s appointment | Goal.com

 Tuchel will be in charge against Wolverhampton Wanderers at home in the English Premier League on Wednesday.

-As usual, football fans – mainly Chelsea supporters are pleased with his arrival while wishing him all the very best.
+As usual, football fans – mainly Chelsea - supporters are pleased with his arrival while wishing him all the best.

 i am ready to back Thomas Tuchel as our head coach. #WelcomeTuchel 💙✊— Weleh (@Willi_ANZ) January 26, 2021